zakirhussainb/high-level-design/QUESTIONS.md

 While the disaster recovery argument can be hard to justify, a much more common and compelling driver for a multi-region architecture is **legal and regulatory compliance**.

 Many countries and regions have **data residency laws**.
 For example, regulations like GDPR in Europe may mandate that the personal data of European citizens must be stored and processed on servers located physically within Europe.
 If our e-commerce application is expanding to serve European customers, we would be legally required to establish a presence in a European region to comply with these laws.
 This is often a non-negotiable business requirement that provides a much clearer justification for the investment than the marginal gain in availability.

+# System Design Interview Questions: Fault Isolation

+Here are several interview questions and answers based on the provided chapter, focusing on designing resilient, large-scale systems that can withstand correlated failures.

+---

+## Question 1: Containing the "Blast Radius" of a Poison Pill

+**Scenario:** You operate a large, multi-tenant API service.
+A single customer begins sending a specific, malformed request (a "poison pill") that exploits a previously unknown bug in your code.
+Any server instance that processes this request immediately crashes.
+Your service has many redundant instances, but because any instance can receive this request, the issue threatens to cause a cascading, system-wide outage.

+**Question:** Why is simple redundancy ineffective against this type of failure?
+Describe a fault isolation strategy you could use to contain the "blast radius" of this poison pill request and protect the majority of your users.
+What is this pattern commonly called?

+### Solution

+Simple redundancy is ineffective here because the failure is highly **correlated**.
+The bug exists in the code on *every* redundant instance, so simply having more instances doesn't solve the problem—the poison pill can take down any of them.
+The fundamental issue is that the **blast radius** of this failure is the entire application.

+#### The Bulkhead Pattern

+The solution is to implement **fault isolation** by partitioning the application stack.
+This technique is also known as the **bulkhead pattern**, named after the sealed compartments in a ship's hull that prevent a single leak from sinking the entire vessel.

+* **How it works:**
+    1. We would divide our pool of server instances into several smaller, isolated partitions (or "bulkheads").
+    2. We would then assign each customer to a specific, fixed partition.
+    3. A load balancer or gateway would be responsible for routing a customer's requests *only* to the instances within their assigned partition.

+* **The Result:** Now, when the problematic customer sends the poison pill request, the impact is completely contained within their assigned partition.
+Only the servers in that one partition will crash.
+The servers in all other partitions are never exposed to the request and will continue to operate normally, serving their assigned customers without any disruption.
+This strategy successfully reduces the blast radius from 100% of the system to just a single partition.

+---

+## Question 2: Advanced Partitioning with Shuffle Sharding

+**Scenario:** Following a "noisy neighbor" incident where one customer's high load degraded performance for others, your team implemented a basic bulkhead pattern.
+Your stateless service has 8 server instances, which you've divided into 4 physical partitions of 2 instances each.
+This works, but when one partition is impacted, *all* customers in that partition (25% of your user base) are affected.

+**Question:** Describe a more advanced partitioning technique called **shuffle sharding** that you could apply to this stateless service.
+Explain how it dramatically reduces the probability that any two "noisy" customers will impact each other.

+### Solution

+While standard partitioning is good, **shuffle sharding** is a far more powerful variation for stateless services that significantly improves fault isolation.
+The problem with standard partitioning is that if a partition is degraded, all users assigned to it are impacted.

+#### The Shuffle Sharding Concept

+The core idea of shuffle sharding is to create **virtual partitions** composed of a random, but permanent, subset of the available service instances.
+This dramatically reduces the probability that any two users will be assigned to the exact same set of instances.

+* **Standard Partitioning (The "Before"):** With 8 instances and 4 partitions, a noisy neighbor in Partition 1 affects every other user in Partition 1.
+The chance of two specific users sharing a partition is 1 in 4 (25%).

+* **Shuffle Sharding (The "After"):**
+    1. Instead of 4 fixed partitions, we now consider the 8 instances as a single pool.
+    2. For each customer, we create a virtual shard by randomly selecting 2 instances from the pool of 8.
+For example, Customer A might be assigned to instances `{1, 5}` and Customer B to `{2, 5}`.
+    3. The number of possible unique, 2-instance virtual partitions we can create from 8 instances is 28 ($\frac{8!}{2!6!}$).
+    4. This means the probability of two customers being assigned to the *exact same* two instances is now only 1 in 28, which is dramatically lower than 1 in 4.

+Even if two noisy customers have a partially overlapping shard (like Customer A on `{1, 5}` and Customer B on `{2, 5}`), the system is more resilient.
+If Customer A's traffic takes down instance 5, Customer B can still be served by instance 2.
+When this is combined with a load balancer that removes faulty instances and clients that retry requests, the result is significantly better fault isolation.

+---

+## Question 3: Designing a Cellular Architecture

+**Scenario:** You are tasked with designing a new, large-scale cloud object storage system, similar to Amazon S3.
+A key requirement is that the system must be extremely reliable and scalable to handle massive growth.

+**Question:** Describe how you would apply a **cellular architecture** to this problem.
+What constitutes a "cell" in this design?
+How does this architecture handle scaling, and what is the key, non-obvious reliability benefit of this approach?

+### Solution

+A **cellular architecture** is the ideal design for a system of this scale and criticality.
+It takes the concept of partitioning and extends it to the entire application stack.

+#### Cellular Design for a Storage System

+In this design, the entire stack—load balancers, front-end services, metadata partitions, and the physical storage layer—is partitioned into completely independent, self-contained deployments called **cells**.

+* **What is a Cell?** Each "storage cluster" would be a cell.
+It would contain all the necessary components to function as a miniature, standalone version of the entire storage service.
+* **Routing:** A global gateway or location service would sit in front of all the cells.
+When a new account is created, this service would allocate it to a specific cell.
+When a user wants to access a file, they would first look up which cell their account belongs to, and then their request would be routed directly to that cell.

+#### Scaling and the Key Reliability Benefit

+The most powerful aspect of a cellular architecture is how it elegantly handles scaling and improves reliability in a non-obvious way.

+* **How it Scales:** Each cell is designed with a **fixed maximum capacity**.
+When more overall system capacity is needed, we do **not** try to make the existing cells bigger.
+Instead, we simply provision a **brand new, identical cell**.
+This "scale by adding units" approach is much simpler and more predictable than trying to grow a monolithic system indefinitely.

+* **The Key Reliability Benefit:** Because each cell has a fixed maximum size, we can **thoroughly test and benchmark** a single cell at its absolute maximum capacity before it ever serves production traffic.
+This gives us extremely high confidence that we understand its performance limits and that it will not hit unexpected performance walls or failure modes in the future.
+We are effectively stamping out copies of a component whose behavior we know with a high degree of certainty, which is a massive win for reliability at scale.